Content creators

 Subscriptions: the backbone

 Memberships remain the most stable foundation.
 A predictable monthly or annual fee creates reliable cash flow.
-Coaches use it to give clients steady access to group sessions, hobby groups use it to fund community upkeep, and adult chat communities turn it into a baseline income floor.
+Coaches use it to give clients steady access to group sessions, expert communities use it for premium access, and niche member spaces use it to build a reliable recurring revenue base.
 Even small memberships compound: 300 members at $10 per month is $3,000 every cycle, enough to sustain hosting and reinvest in growth.

 Events: the spikes